 Identifier Organizational Security Policy P.USER.AUTHORIZATION To preserve operational accountability and security, Users will be authorized to use the TOE only as permitted by the TOE Owner.
 P.SOFTWARE.VERIFICATION To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF.
 P.AUDIT.LOGGING To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel.
 P.INTERFACE.MANAGEMENT To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment.
-P.STORAGE.CRYPT1 The data to be stored in the HDD of the TOE must be encrypted.

-^{1: &}quot;P.STORAGE CRYPT" is set on the assumption that customers will require the function to encrypt the data to be stored in the HDD.
+P.HDD.ACCESS.AUTHORIZATION To prevent access TOE assets in the HDD with connecting the other HCDs, TOE will have authorized access the HDD data.
+This policy was set because it is generally assumed to be required when HDD Data Encryption & Mirroring Board, a component of the TOE, is used.
+P.STORAGE.CRYPT The data to be stored in the HDD of the TOE must be encrypted.
+This policy was set because it is assumed that customers will require a function to encrypt data to be stored in the HDD.